eMahtab/blocking-queue/README.md

 **remainingCapacity()**
 The BlockingQueue remainingCapacity() method returns the remaining (unused) capacity of the BlockingQueue.
 The remaining capacity is calculated as full capacity minus the number of elements stored in the BlockingQueue.

+**put()**
+The BlockingQueue put() method inserts the element into the BlockingQueue if it has space for it internally.
+If the BlockingQueue does not have space for the new element, the put() method will block the thread calling the put() method until the BlockingQueue as space internally for the new element.

+**take()**
+The Java BlockingQueue take() method will remove the first element in the BlockingQueue.
+If the BlockingQueue does not contain any elements, the take() method will block the thread calling take() until an element is inserted into the BlockingQueue.

 # References :